 It is not a weird thing when the Thevenin resistance RTh has negative value.
 The negative resistance will cause the voltage (v=-iR) negative.
 It means the circuit is supplying power.
 Thevenin negative resistance is possible if the circuit has dependent sources.

-We need to get the value of Thevenin resistance as the equivalent resistance for the circuit.
-First thing is we turn off all the independent sources in linear circuit A
+We need to get the value of Thevenin resistance (R Thevenin formula) as the equivalent resistance for the circuit.

-- Replace the voltage source with its inner resistance R=0 or short circuit
+- Replace the voltage source with its inner resistance R=0 or short circuit,

-- Replace the current source with its inner resistance R=∞ or open circuit.
+- Replace the current source with its inner resistance R=∞ or open circuit,

-If the circuit has dependent sources then we need to find the “short circuit current” (isc) first.
-From this current we will get the Thevenin equivalent resistance (RTh) from the voltage across the desired terminal divided by the current flowing through the short-circuited terminal (isc).
+- Thevenin equivalent resistance (RTh) can be calculated from the voltage across the desired terminal divided by the current flowing through the short-circuited terminal (isc).

 Thevenin’s Theorem Procedures